 Relapse occurs at a time when the person is still on antidepressant drugs (maintenance therapy).
 The current recommendation is that people take their medicine for up to 1 year after they recover from their first episode of depression.

 Recurrence occurs when the depression returns as a new episode after the earlier one has been treated successfully.
 This new episode presents itself within 4 years, with up to 90% of people becoming its second-time victim.

 Mindfulness and Depression

-Mindfulness Based Cognitive Therapy (MBCT) is a type of therapy getting together aspects of cognitive therapy and mindfulness principles.
+Mindfulness-Based Cognitive Therapy (MBCT) is a type of therapy getting together aspects of cognitive therapy and mindfulness principles.
 MBCT has been found to be effective for those who have suffered multiple episodes of depression.
 It is a group-based skills training that enables depressed patients to learn skills that prevent the recurrence of depression.

 If you are interested, here’s the definitive short guide to learn mindfulness: Mindfulness In 7 Steps.

-In MBCT, participants learn mindfulness practices and cognitive-behavioural skills both in classroom sessions and through homework assignments.
+In MBCT, participants learn mindfulness practices and cognitive-behavioral skills both in classroom sessions and through homework assignments.
 They learn how to become more aware of their bodily sensations, thoughts, and feelings associated with depressive relapse or recurrence.
 MBCT.com lays out the three steps through which MBCT can help: